cuongdtt/netcode150/docs/leetcode-prompt-template.md

 - **DO use exact problem numbers without padding (1, 20, 576, 3364)**
 - **DO export the main function for testing**
 - **DO place files directly in category folder (flat structure)**
+- **DO keep .md files simple** - only problem description, constraints, examples
+- **DO add algorithm tracking entry to problems/README.md** with TODO status

 ## Naming Examples:
 - Problem #1 "Two Sum" → problems/arrays/1_two_sum.js